crusty-pie/clippy/README.md

 ## Example workflow

-This example is utilizing [`toolchain`](https://github.com/actions-rs/toolchain) Actions to install the most recent `nightly` clippy version.
+This example is using the [`toolchain`](https://github.com/crusty-pie/toolchain) action to install the most recent `nightly` clippy version.

 ```yaml
 on: [push, pull_request]